Exabyte-io/documentation/docs/cli/actions/modules-actions.md

 The user can **load a certain desired module** from the aforementioned list of available ones via the `module load <module name>` command, in order to make it available under the CLI.
 Conversely, modules can also be unloaded with `module unload <module name>`.

-For example, to use the [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso.md) modelling application, the corresponding module can be loaded as follows.
-All other library dependencies of the desired module will also be loaded automatically in this way.
+For example, in order to use the [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso.md), the corresponding module can be loaded as follows.
+All other library dependencies of the desired module will also be loaded automatically.

 ```bash
 [steve@bohr.exabyte.io:~]$ module load espresso/521-i-174-impi-044